awslabs/sagemaker-debugger/README.md

 pip install smdebug
 ```

+### Supported Frameworks
+There are two ways in which you can enable SageMaker Debugger while training on SageMaker.

 #### Zero Script Change

 You can use your own training script while using [AWS Deep Learning Containers (DLC)](https://aws.amazon.com/machine-learning/containers/) in TensorFlow, PyTorch, MXNet and XGBoost frameworks.
 The AWS DLCs enable you to use Debugger with no changes to your training script by automatically adding SageMaker Debugger's `Hook`.